 When your plants have become established, care is very easy.
 Remember to keep plants well watered and apply a balanced liquid fertilizer lightly every two or three weeks.

-If you’ve started your Caladiums in pots indoors, harden them off a bit before transplanting them outside.
+If you’ve started your potted Caladium indoors, harden them off a bit before transplanting them outside.
 Begin by setting them out in indirect sun on pleasant days.
 Leave them out for a few hours at a time.

 Be sure to protect them from wind, chill or very strong rays of sun.
 Increase the time the plants spend outside a little bit at a time every day.
 At the end of a couple of weeks, they should be ready to be transplanted into an outdoor bed.